Written by:

 Heritage Mississauga, Social Media & Program Coordinator

-Welcome to our 15th installment of “Ask a Historian”.
+Welcome to our twelfth installment of “Ask a Historian”.
 Every week Heritage Mississauga will be taking questions about the history and heritage of Mississauga which our Historian, Matthew Wilkinson, will answer on Thursday afternoons. #ApartTogether, Heritage Mississauga is the source for inquiries and curiosity about our beautiful city as we continue our mandate to research,…

 Comments are closed.